EricElmoznino/iclr2026-compositionality-blogpost/_posts/2026-04-27-compositionality.md

   * **Different from sophistication:** There exists objects with the same sophistication $K(m_x)$ but *different* sums of compositionality terms under the maximal tree decomposition.
 This means that when we consider the maximal tree, our measure of compositionality does not simply reduce to sophistication — it quantifies a *kind* of structure rather than just the total amount of structure.
 The opposite is true for *minimal* trees: there is always a trivial solution that merges every individual bit of a string in one single merge, resulting in a sum of compositionality terms equal to $K(m_x)$.
   * **Consistency:** It has a kind of recursive consistent: compositional substrings retain their structure under the maximal tree when embedded in larger compositional objects.

-## Practical horizons: estimation and design
+## Practical use: estimation and design

 Finally, we must address the elephant in the room: Kolmogorov complexity is uncomputable.
 Does this render the definition useless?
 Absolutely not.